Liberals' deal with NDP will keep Trudeau minority in power for 3 more years

 Given the last federal election was in 2021, the next scheduled vote would happen in October 2025.
 This deal is set to remain in effect until Parliament rises in June 2025, opening up the possibility of an early election call that summer.

-The federal Conservatives are reacting strongly in opposition to the news, with interim Conservative Leader Candice Bergen telling reporters after the deal was sealed Tuesday morning that the “coalition” or “NDP-Liberal majority government,” will be costly for Canadians.
+The Conservatives have slammed the deal, with Bergen telling reporters that the “coalition” will be costly for Canadians.

 “That was not what Canadians voted for, just a few short months ago.
 They did not vote for an NDP-Liberal government that would be spending billions of dollars,” she said.